Identity-Based Career Resources

 Our mission is to support Reed students and recent grads in building life skills, confidence, a network, relationships, and experiences to help you get where you want to go.
 We are dedicated to supporting every student in Reed's community, and that means embracing diversity and providing support to Reedies from groups that have experienced discrimination.
 We acknowledge the historical legacy of exclusion and marginalization in higher education and employment, and are committed to disrupting systems of privilege, inequality, and oppression and empowering you to thrive wherever you may go.

 The Center For Life Beyond Reed is intentionally staffed to reflect the diversity of our community.
 We understand that some students may find value in accessing support from staff members who share their identities.
-The Center For Life Beyond Reed is a minority majority office, and among our staff are wonderful people of color, members of the LGBTQ+ community, people from low-SES and first-gen backgrounds, women and gender minorities, and people with physical and mental disabilities.
+The Center For Life Beyond Reed is a minority majority office, and among our staff are people of color, members of the LGBTQ+ community, people from low-SES and first-gen backgrounds, women and gender minorities, and people with physical and mental disabilities.
 We aim to provide a welcoming and understanding space for all.

 For more identify-specific information, please visit the following pages: